-a.
-The FCT PIM must ensure that "New Start" FCT locations are included on the distribution list.

-b.
-Districts must:

-1. Ensure that FCTs are equipped with appropriate copies (print or digital) of regulations and FAA directives (excluding FARs and CFRs), including changes and/or amendments to those directives; and c.
+- a.
+The FCT PIM must ensure that "New Start" FCT locations are included on the distribution list. - b.
+Districts must: - 1.
+Ensure that FCTs are equipped with appropriate copies (print or digital) of regulations and FAA directives (excluding FARs and CFRs), including changes and/or amendments to those directives; and - 2.
+Assist FCTs when additional copies are required. - c.
 Contractors must notify the district whenever additional copies of the regulations and FAA directives are needed.